-- (1) Potting the cue ball "In Off" (Except off the break See rule 4j) - (2) Playing from outside baulk when obliged to play from Baulk.
+(2) Failing to complete a legal combination shot.
+(3) A tactical shot e.g. playing a designated group legally to pot an opponent's ball.
+(4) Failure to call a group after potting a ball, whilst the table is 'open', if the group was not obvious.
+6e Standard fouls Shall be called as soon as they occur, the fouling player is in control until all balls from that shot have come to rest.
+The incoming player is awarded one visit and a cue ball in hand which can be: (a) Played from its current position or (b) Placed anywhere on the playing surface The only exception to (a) is If the cue ball has come to rest and is touching an object ball and therefore must be repositioned.
+(1) Potting the cue ball - "In Off" (Except off the break - See rule 4j) (2) Playing from outside baulk when obliged to play from Baulk.
 The break line is considered to be part of the baulk.
-(See rule 4e) - (3) A player who plays a shot immediately after playing a foul or immediately after the referee has called a foul on that player, has played out of turn.
-This also covers breaking out of turn. - (4) Accidentally striking the cue ball with any part of the cue other than the tip in general play.
-Positioning the cue ball with the cue is allowed as long as the tip of the cue is not used. - (5) Accidentally striking any ball other than the cue ball with any part of the cue or cue tip. - (6) Playing a shot before all balls have come to rest from the previous shot. - (7) Playing a shot before any balls that require re-spotting or replacing, have been re-spotted or replaced.
-(See Rule 6m). - (8) Coaching: During a frame, a player is required to play without receiving any advice from other persons relating to the playing of the frame.
-If a team member or bona fide supporter of a player offers advice, the referee will issue a "First and final warning" to that person that a repetition will result in the player being penalised via a standard foul.
-Because it may not always be possible for the referee to hear if a statement made to a player is advice, the referee may issue the first and final warning because any statement made to a player, other than general barracking, is deemed to be coaching.
-In a tournament setting, a first and final warning may be given once only, before the commencement of the day's play as a block warning to all players and spectators.
+(See rule 4e) (3) A player who plays a shot immediately after playing a foul or immediately after the referee has called a foul on that player, has played out of turn.
+This also covers breaking out of turn.
+(4) Accidentally striking the cue ball with any part of the cue other than the tip in general play.
+Positioning the cue ball with the cue is allowed as long as the tip of the cue is not used.

-(9) Leaving the playing area without permission.
-If a player needs to leave the playing area during a frame or match, "Timeout" must first be granted by the referee.
+(5) Accidentally striking any ball other than the cue ball with any part of the cue or cue tip.
+(6) Plaving a shot before all balls have come to rest from the previous shot (8) Coaching: During a frame, a player is required to play without receiving any advice from other persons relating to the playing of the frame.
+If a team member or bona fide supporter of a player offers advice, the referee will issue a "First and final warning" to that person that a repetition will result in the player being penalised via a Standard Foul.
+Because it may not always be possible for the Referee to hear if a statement made to a player is advice, the referee may issue the first and final warning becau statement made to a player, other than general barracking, is deemed to be coaching.
+In a tournament setting, a first and final warning may be given once only, before the commencement of the day's play as a block warning to all players and spectators (9) Leaving the playing area without permission.
+If a player needs to leave the playing area during a frame or match, "Time Out" A timeout may be called for: (a) When a player requests a rest or bridge OR (b) Something or someone is obstructing the player OR (c) The referee has to make a decision OR (d) The referee has to replace or re-spot a ball.
+(10) Playing a "Push Shot" (defined as when the tip of the cue remains in contact with the cue ball once it has commenced a (11) Double-hitting the cue ball.